Skip to content

 Failure

 Your Discord App/Bot will not boot/run if your configuration is done incorrectly.
-If you require assitance please open a ticket in our support server.
+If you require assistance please open a ticket in our support server.
 (Linked in the footer)

 Example env Files: